-The southern portion of the track follows the Waikanae River through Kaitawa Scenic Reserve, which secures.
+The southern portion of the track follows the Waikanae River, on the Kapiti Coast, through Kaitawa Scenic Reserve, which secures.
 Recently processed podocarp timberland in the south and crosses farmland (following a homestead street) at its north end.

 Streams at the southern end are generally simple to the passage, however, hope to get wet feet.
 The Wellington Botanical society portrays the Kaitawa Reserve as a critical remainder of the first beachfront wetland environment, a lot of which has been lost.